Arts and Artistry from the New Deal and Beyond

 Oct.
 19-21, 2017

-Keynote speaker Friday afternoon is Bill McDowell McDowell, professor of art and art history at the University of Vermont in Burlington.
+Bill McDowell, professor of art and art history at the University of Vermont in Burlington, and Michael Streissguth, professor of Mass Media and Communication at Le Moyne College, will serve as keynote speakers.
+(Specific times to be announced.)
 McDowell’s recently published book, Ground: A Reprise of Photographs from the Farm Security Administration (FSA), includes the printed lyrics to “Sunken Land” by Rosanne Cash, a nod to the hardships of life in Dyess.
-Saturday morning events will include a talk by Michael Streissguth, professor of Mass Media and Communication at Le Moyne College.
-He has authored three books on Johnny Cash, including Johnny Cash: The Biography published in 2006.
+Streissguth has authored three books on Johnny Cash, including Johnny Cash: The Biography published in 2006.

 c/o Dr. Gregory Hansen, Chair

 Dept. of English and Philosophy

 State University, AR 72467